SAP/spartacus-docs/_pages/dev/cds-integration.md

 To add a Context-Driven Merchandising carousel to a page, follow these steps:

 1. Launch SmartEdit.
-2. Edit the page you want to add a merchandising carousel to.
+2. Edit the page you want to add a Merchandising carousel to.
 3. Click the **+ Component** button in SmartEdit.
 You should see the **SAP Context-Driven Merchandising Carousel** component.
 If you do not see it, use the search box.
 4. Drag and drop the component onto a content slot on the page.
 If the component does not drop in the 'Basic Edit' mode, switch to the 'Advanced Edit' mode using the dropdown in SmartEdit.
-- Fill in the fields of the configuration window that appears.
+5. Fill in the fields of the configuration window that appears.
 Select a configured strategy from the **Strategy** dropdown menu.
 6. Click **Save** for the Merchandising carousel to appear on the page you are editing.